dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

     socketPath: /var/run/dragonfly/dfdaemon.sock
     # request_rate_limit is the rate limit of the download request in the download grpc server, default is 5000 req/s.
     requestRateLimit: 5000
-  # rateLimit is the default rate limit of the download speed in KiB/MiB/GiB per second, default is 50GiB/s.
+  # bandwidthLimit is the default rate limit of the download speed in KB/MB/GB per second, default is 50GB/s.
-  rateLimit: 50GiB
+  bandwidthLimit: 50GB
+  # backToSourceBandwidthLimit is the rate limit of the back to source speed in KB/MB/GB per second, default is 50GB/s.
+  backToSourceBandwidthLimit: 50GB
   # pieceTimeout is the timeout for downloading a piece from source.
   pieceTimeout: 360s
   # collectedPieceTimeout is the timeout for collecting one piece from the parent in the stream.